WSDOT/PGSuper/Documentation/Common/UserGuide/Analysis Results/Analysis Results Graph.md

 Girder | Select a girder, or girder line if All Spans is selected Interval/Loading list | If the plot mode is Plot by Interval, select an interval, otherwise select a loading Results Type | Select an analysis results type to plot such as moment, shear, deflection or stress.
 Graph Item List | Select one or more items from the graph item list.
 If the plot mode is Plot by Interval, select loadings, otherwise select intervals.
-Hold [CTRL] to select multiple, nonsequential, items.
+Hold [CTRL] to select multiple, non-sequential, items.
 Hold [SHIFT] and select the first and last items in a range
 Show Grid | Toggles the grid
-Show Girder | Toggles the girder Incremental/Cumulative | Plot incremental results (incremental change in results occuring during the selected interval) or cumulative results (sum of incremental results in this and all preceding intervals).
+Show Girder | Toggles the girder Incremental/Cumulative | Plot incremental results (incremental change in results occurring during the selected interval) or cumulative results (sum of incremental results in this and all preceding intervals).
 Top Girder | Toggles stress plot for top of girder Bottom Girder | Toggles stress plot for bottom of girder Top Deck | Toggles stress plot for top of deck
-Bottom Deck | Toggles stress plot for bottom of deck Include Elevation Adjustments | When checked, elevation adjustments are added to computed deflections (PGSplice only) Structural Analysis Method | Select the structural analysis method
+Bottom Deck | Toggles stress plot for bottom of deck Include Elevation Adjustments | When checked, elevation adjustments are added to computed deflections (PGSplice only) Structural Analysis Method | Select the structural analysis method Include Unrecoverable Deflections Prior to Erection | When checked, unrecoverable girder deflections from prior to erection are summed with responses after erection.

 > NOTE: Analysis results for the Lifting and Hauling Intervals are for plumb girder subjected to self-weight and prestress loading only.

+***Unrecoverable Deflections at Erection Due to Change in Modulus During Storage***

+Girder Segments are not perfectly straight elements when placed at erection.
+They are shaped with permanent unrecoverable deformations caused by prestressing forces, creep, shrinkage, relaxation, girder hardening (increase in modulus of elasticity during storage), and pre-camber.
+The analysis results graph allows you to view the different aspects of unrecoverable deflections at the time of erection.

+See @ref tg_deflections for more information.